The following are a general set of rules which most of the tournaments run at BAM will follow as a guideline.

 - Interfering with another player during a match, either through physical or verbal means e.g. jostling another player’s controller, jostling another player or making abusive comments.

 - Failure to arrive on time for a Match.
 There are time restrictions in place and if a player does not make themselves known within a reasonable period of time they may be disqualified at the Judges discretion.
 If you need to leave briefly (eg. bathroom break) but will return, please notify the Judge where you will be.

 - Inappropriate behaviour by players in the crowd.
 If such people are not tournament participants, or they continue to be disruptive after they are disqualified, the judges will seek to have them removed from the tournament area, or in extreme cases, ejected from the venue.

 All players who enter the tournament are doing so under the assumption that they are prepared to abide by the rulings of the Judges on all matters related to the tournament.
 The Judges reserve the right to interpret and apply the rules provided here in whatever manner they deem appropriate.
 People that do not find this acceptable are advised not to enter the tournaments.
 In all cases the decision of the Judge is final and will not be open to debate or negotiation.

 Game Specific Rules

-Check out the Events Page and select each game to view specific rules for each tournament.
+Check out the Games Lineup and Rules Page (coming soon) and select each game to view specific rules for each tournament.